Structuralism

 - Leonard Jackson, The Poverty of Structuralism [Largely concerned with attempted or purported applications to literature.
 It does, however, explain why structuralism fell out of use in linguistics more clearly than any other book I've seen (aside from books on linguistics).]

-- J. G. Merquior, From Prague to Paris
+- J. G. Merquior, From Prague to Paris: A Critique of Structuralist and Post-Structuralist Thought

 - Thomas G. Pavel, The Feud of Languages: A History of Structuralist Thought = The Spell of Language: Poststructuralism and Speculation